gaearon/babel-plugin-react-transform/README.md

 The limit is your imagination and the time you feel compelled to spend on writing these transforms.
 Time will show whether it is an amazing, or a terrible idea.

+## Demo

+Check out [react-transform-boilerplate](https://github.com/gaearon/react-transform-boilerplate) for a ready-to-use setup and an example of capabilities.

 ## Installation

 First, install the plugin: